eleramp/benchmark-grasping/README.md

   - `/camera/aligned_depth_to_color/image_raw`: aligned depth
   - `/camera/depth_registered/points`: point cloud

-  It also reads the camera pose wrt the robot base that should be part of the TF ROS tree.This pose can be publish on ros tof with the following command:
+  It also reads the camera pose wrt the robot base that should be part of the TF ROS tree.
+This pose can be publish on ros tof with the following command:
       ```bash
-      $ rosrun tf static_transform_publisher 0.047 -0.03496 -0.08288 0.008 -1.506 3.14 /panda_EE /camera_link 50
+      $ rosrun tf static_transform_publisher 0.047 -0.03496 -0.08288 0.008 -1.506 3.14 /robot_EE /camera_link 50
       ```

 2. It receives also a few commands from a user through a `user_cmd_service`.
 Available commands are: